academic/vipa/docs/INSTALL.md

 Required Software
 -----------------
-Ubuntu/Debian, to install and run these services and extensions before attempting to install OJS.
+Install and run these services and extensions before attempting to install OJS.

 * Nginx
 * PostgreSQL